assimilation/assimilation-official/cma/systemtests/README.md

 -------

 The vagrant's Vagrantfile as well as provisioning shell scripts are in the vagrant directory.
-The base box is Debian stretch.
+The base box is Debian Stretch.
 We used this one:

 https://app.vagrantup.com/debian/boxes/stretch64

+The provider to use is libvirt, so install the vagrant-libvirt plugin.

+To run the tests as a regular user, add yourself to the following
+groups: kvm libvirt libvirt-qemu.

 Before running the tests, copy the cma, nanoprobe, and libsodium debian packages to the vagrant directory.
 They are going to be installed in VMs from that directory.
-By default, vagrant shares it with the VMs.

-The VMs are going to be "cma" (for the cma) and "nanoprobe%n" (for nanoprobes) where "%n" stands for a nanoprobe number (a small integer).
-The nanoprobe VMs count starts at 1.
+The VMs are going to be "cma" (for the cma) and "drone%n" (for drones) where "%n" stands for a drone number (a small integer).
+The drone VMs count starts at 1.

 The Vagrantfile contains also configuration for the apt-cacher-ng.
 It is not strictly required, but reduces runtime